-The Bonds will be dated their date of delivery and will bear interest payable semiannually on April 1 and October 1 of each year, commencing April 1, 2014, until maturity, or redemption prior to maturity.
-The record date with respect to each payment of interest shall be the fifteenth day of the month preceding such interest payment date.
-The Bonds will mature in the years and in the principal amounts and will bear interest at the rates shown on the inside cover page of this Official Statement.
-The Bonds are subject to redemption prior to maturity as described below.
+The Series A Bonds will be dated their date of delivery and will bear interest (calculated on a 30/360 day basis) and will be payable semiannually on March 1 and September 1 of each year, commencing March 1, 2015, until maturity.
+The Series B Bonds will be dated their date of delivery and will bear interest (calculated on a 30/360 day basis) and will be payable semiannually on June 1 and December 1 of each year, commencing June 1, 2015, until maturity.
+The record date with respect to each payment of interest shall be the fifteenth day of the month preceding such interest payment date, provided that if such date is not a business day, the record date shall be the next succeeding business day.
+The Bonds will mature on the dates and in the principal amounts and bear interest at the rates shown on the inside cover page of this Official Statement.
+The Bonds are subject to optional redemption prior to maturity as described below.

 The Bonds are being issued only as fully registered Bonds and, when issued, will be registered in the name of Cede & Co., as Bondowner and nominee for The Depository Trust Company ("DTC"), New York, New York.
 DTC will act as securities depository for the Bonds.
 Purchases of beneficial interests in the Bonds will be made in book-entry form, in the denomination of \$5,000 or any integral multiple thereof.
 Purchasers will not receive certificates representing their interest in Bonds purchased.
 So long as DTC or its nominee, Cede & Co., is the Bondowner, payments of principal and interest will be made directly to such Bondowner.
 Disbursement of such payments to the DTC Participants is the responsibility of DTC and disbursements of such payments to the Beneficial Owners is the responsibility of the DTC Participants and the Indirect Participants, as more fully described herein.
-See Book-Entry Only System herein.
+(See "Book-Entry Only System" herein.)